 Absolute contraindications to NSAIDs include an active peptic ulcer, chronic kidney disease, or heart failure.
-Relative contraindications include a history of history peptic ulcer disease, Helicobacter pylori infection, hypertension, or concomitant use of selective serotonin receptor inhibitors or corticosteroids.
+Relative contraindications include a history of peptic ulcer disease, Helicobacter pylori infection, hypertension, or concomitant use of selective serotonin receptor inhibitors or corticosteroids.

 Side effects of NSAIDs include gastrointestinal bleeding, renal insults, adverse cardiovascular effects, headaches, constipation, and mental status changes.
 Gastrointestinal effects may include gastric ulceration and dyspepsia.
 Taking the medication with food or antacids may reduce the risk of dyspepsia.
 Those at high risk of gastric ulceration – older age, on corticosteroids, bleeding problems, or a history of gastric ulceration – should likely not use NSAIDs.
 The use of a proton pump inhibitor reduces the risk of gastric ulceration with the use of NSAIDs.
 NSAIDs have the potential to interact with many antihypertensive medications, aspirin, selective serotonin reuptake inhibitors, corticosteroids, and warfarin.

 NSAIDs have the potential to cause nephrotoxicity.
 NSAIDs inhibit prostaglandin synthesis, which leads to vasoconstriction of the afferent arteriole in the kidney.
-This results in a reduction in the glomerular filtration rate.
+This constriction results in a reduction in the glomerular filtration rate.
 NSAIDs should be used cautiously in those with renal impairment.

 Tricyclic antidepressants (TCA) modify pain by inhibiting the uptake of norepinephrine and serotonin and block multiple channels, including the sodium, adrenergic, cholinergic, and histaminergic channels.
 Medications in this class include nortriptyline, desipramine, amitriptyline, and imipramine.

-Nortriptyline and desipramine (secondary amine tricyclic antidepressants) are preferred agents in this class as they are associated with a better side effect profile.
+Nortriptyline and desipramine (secondary amine tricyclic antidepressants) are preferred in this class as they are associated with a better side effect profile.
 These agents are often used in the management of neuropathic pain but can also be used in chronic pain management as adjuvant agents.

 Gabapentin is approved in adults for postherpetic neuralgia up to 3600 mg per day in divided doses.
 Dosage adjustment is needed in those with renal disease.
 It comes in an extended-release form called Gralise.
 Gabapentin is often used off-label for other neuropathic conditions, including diabetic neuropathy, generalized neuropathic pain, anxiety, and post-operative pain.

 Carbamazepine has been used and studied in some chronic pain conditions.
 Most studies done with carbamazepine have been of short duration and looked at conditions like trigeminal neuralgia, post-stroke pain, and diabetic neuropathy.
 Studies have shown some improvement in pain but have been criticized for being of short duration (less than four weeks), having questionable reporting quality, and having outcomes that did not represent a substantial clinical benefit.
-Some of the studies showed adverse effects were much more prevalent and suggested that two in every five patients treated with carbamazepine will experience an adverse event when compared to those treated with placebo.
+Some studies showed adverse effects were much more prevalent and suggested that two in every five patients treated with carbamazepine will experience an adverse event compared to those treated with a placebo.

-Topical lidocaine is used as first line therapy for post-herpetic neuralgia.
+Topical lidocaine is used as first-line therapy for post-herpetic neuralgia.
 It must be applied to intact skin, and up to three patches may be applied for no more than 12 hours in 24 hours.

 Muscle relaxants can be used in the management of acute and chronic pain.
-Cyclobenzaprine (Flexeril®) was initially classified as a tricyclic antidepressant but was then remade as a muscle relaxer.
+Cyclobenzaprine (Flexeril®) was initially classified as a tricyclic antidepressant but remade as a muscle relaxer.
 Side effects are similar between the TCAs and the cyclobenzaprine, including sedation, dry mouth, constipation, urinary retention, and mental status changes.

-When non-opioid therapy is ineffective, or there is severe nociceptive pain, opioid therapy is often used.
+When non-opioid therapy is ineffective or there is severe nociceptive pain, opioid therapy is often used.
 Opioid therapy is often used to manage neuropathic pain but is commonly thought to be the second line to antidepressants and anticonvulsants.

 Opioid medications are associated with multiple side effects, including constipation, nausea, vomiting, pruritus, abdominal cramping, sedation, and mental status changes.
 Multiple interventions are available to reduce side effects.